School Waste Sorting, Composting & Recycling

-Through his service with the Frederick County What’s Next initiative, the Composting Working Group, and the Southern Frederick Rotary Club, Joe mobilizes funders, Rotary volunteers, school officials, Key Compost, and most importantly students to take action by sorting out food waste, liquids, and recyclables in schools, weighing them to measure impact, and having food waste picked up and composted off site.
+Through his service with the Frederick County What’s Next initiative, the Composting Working Group, and the Southern Frederick Rotary Club, Joe mobilizes funders, Rotary volunteers, school officials, Key Compost, and most importantly students to take action by sorting out food waste, liquids, and recyclables in 13 Frederick County schools, weighing them to measure impact, and having food waste picked up and composted off site.

 In January 2019, Joe instigated waste sorting and composting at Urbana Sugarloaf Elementary.
 Pilots begin with a “Waste Sort” during which students donned gloves and picked through all their trash sorting out food for composting, perfectly good unopened food that could have been shared or brought back home (see photo at left), recyclables, liquids, and trash.
 All components are weighed so everyone can see the impact.
 During the first two days of the program, 87% of the “trash” that would have gone to the landfill was diverted!
 Liquids made up 24% of the weight — these were poured down the drain.
 10% of the weight were recyclables.
 A whopping 53% was food waste to be picked up and composted, leaving just 13% of total weight (just 23 lbs. per day) headed for the landfill.

-During fall 2019, Lunch out of Landfills! is being rolled out in 14 Frederick County schools.
+During fall 2019, Lunch out of Landfills! was rolled out in 13 Frederick County schools.
 If your school is interested in launching a pilot program to separate and compost food waste, take a look at MEE’s Lunch Out of Landfills!
 Toolkit for how to get started.
 If you are interested in consultation and support for rolling out your program, contact Joe Richardson.